 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Southwest Open School, component unit of Montezuma County (Cortez) School District RE-1 basic financial statements.
-The Capital Projects Fund budgetary comparison schedule and the Colorado Department of Education Charter School Auditors Integrity Report are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The Capital Projects Fund budgetary comparison schedule is presented for purposes of additional analysis and is not a required part of the basic financial statements.

-The Capital Projects Fund budgetary comparison schedule and the Colorado Department of Education Charter School Auditors Integrity Report are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The Capital Projects Fund budgetary comparison schedule is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Capital Project Fund budgetary comparison schedule and the Colorado Department of Education Charter School Auditors Integrity Report are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the Capital Project Fund budgetary comparison schedule is fairly stated, in all material respects, in relation to the basic financial statements as a whole.

+All litah P.C.

 Majors and Haley, P.C.

-Mayors and Haly P.C.
+November 19, 2021